 Note!
 When turning on Archive Stream, the video file size will vary depending on the Streaming profile selected and the duration of the session.
 Please ensure there is adequate hard drive space available.

 The overlay tab allows customization of system information and graphics that appear on your recording or stream.
 These include:

 - Show System Info

 The Indicator Location option enables customization over the location of the Radeon ReLive Indicator and provides a visual notification that content is being captured.

 The Indicator Location drop down arrow allows repositioning of the Indicator into different corners of the screen.

 Show System Info

-Show System Info enables a notification banner which contains CPU, GPU, and System Memory information to appear at the start of a recording or stream.
-The notification banner will disappear after a few seconds.
+Show System Info enables a notification banner which contains CPU, GPU and System Memory information to appear at the start of a recording or stream.

 Show System Info can be set to Yes or No.

 Enabling Show Camera allows a camera connected to the computer to overlay a video image on top of the content being streamed.
 This allows the streamer to be visible to the viewers whilst providing live commentary.